cantr1/DataAnalystPortfolio/README.md

         Analysis: Identified popular categories, trends in user ratings, and pricing strategies that correlate with higher user ratings and engagement.

-Israel-Palestine Casualties in Gaza Data Analysis

-    Objective: Offer comprehensive insights into the conflict's human impact for educators, historians, and policymakers.

-    Tools & Methods:

-        Python: Employed data manipulation libraries (pandas) to cleanse and structure casualty data.

-        Tableau: Created compelling visualizations to depict the temporal and demographic distribution of casualties, enhancing understanding of the conflict's human toll.

-Heart Disease Analysis in the American Population
+### Heart Disease Analysis in the American Population

-    Objective: Aid healthcare professionals and patients in understanding and preventing heart disease, a leading health concern in the USA.
+**Objective:** Aid healthcare professionals and patients in understanding and preventing heart disease, a leading health concern in the USA.

-    Tools & Methods:
+**Tools & Methods:**

-        Python: Conducted correlational analysis with Seaborn and created visualizations with MatPlotLib to identify risk factors associated with heart disease.
+- **Python:** Conducted correlational analysis with Seaborn and created visualizations with MatPlotLib to identify risk factors associated with heart disease.

-        Insights: Compiled a report detailing the relationship between key heart health metrics and the prevalence of heart disease to inform preventative care strategies.
+- **Insights:** Compiled a report detailing the relationship between key heart health metricsand the prevalence of heart disease to inform preventative care strategies.

-Cyber Security Salary Analysis Project

-    Objective: Provide valuable insights into the salary trends and disparities in the cyber security industry, aimed at guiding professionals, recruiters, and industry analysts.

-    Tools & Methods:

-        Jupyter: Utilized as the primary interactive development environment for exploratory data analysis and visualization.
-Enabled seamless integration of code, visual output, and narrative text.

-        Python: Leveraged for robust data processing and analysis.
-        Utilized libraries such as pandas for data manipulation and NumPy for numerical computations.

-        Matplotlib (MPL) & Seaborn (SNS): Employed for creating detailed and informative visualizations.
-        Designed graphs and charts to illustrate salary trends, employment variations, and experience-based differences in compensation within the cyber security field.

 Each project is accompanied by a thorough README document, providing an overview of the project's context, the analytical approach taken, and a summary of findings.
 By perusing these projects, you will gain insights into my problem-solving capabilities, technical expertise, and ability to communicate complex data-driven insights in a clear and impactful manner.